ibm-cloud-docs/containers/cs_loadbalancer_about.md

 1. A request to your app uses the [DNS subdomain](/docs/containers?topic=containers-loadbalancer_hostname) for your NLBs.
 You can also access the NLB in each zone by using its public IP address and port on the worker node.
 Note that by default, each NLB 2.0 is set up in one zone only.
 To achieve high availability, you must deploy an NLB 2.0 in every zone where you have app instances.

 2. A DNS system service resolves the subdomain to the portable public IP address of one of the NLBs and its assigned port on the worker node.
-In this example, the NLB has a virtual IP address of 169.61.23.130, which is currently on worker 10.73.14.25.
+In this example, the NLB has a virtual IP address of 169.61.23.130 and runs on the worker node that has the 10.73.13.25 private IP address.
 Requests are handled by the NLBs in various zones in a round-robin cycle.

-2. The NLB encapsulates the client request packet (labeled as "CR" in the image) inside an IPIP packet (labeled as "IPIP").
+3. The NLB encapsulates the client request packet (labeled as "CR" in the image) inside an IPIP packet (labeled as "IPIP").
 The client request packet retains the client IP as its source IP address.
 The IPIP encapsulating packet uses the worker 10.73.14.25 IP as its source IP address.

-3. The NLB routes the IPIP packet to a worker that an app pod is on, 10.73.14.26.
+5. The NLB routes the IPIP packet to a worker that an app pod is on and that has the private IP address 10.73.13.26.
 Note that each NLB routes requests to the app instances in its own zone and to app instances in other zones.
 Additionally, if multiple app instances are deployed in one zone, the NLB routes the requests between the app pods in the zone.

-4. Worker 10.73.14.26 unpacks the IPIP encapsulating packet, and then unpacks the client request packet.
+5. Worker 10.73.14.26 unpacks the IPIP encapsulating packet, and then unpacks the client request packet.
 The client request packet is forwarded to the app pod on that worker node.

-5. Worker 10.73.14.26 then uses the source IP address from the original request packet, the client IP, to return the app pod's response packet directly to the client.
+6. Worker 10.73.14.26 then uses the source IP address from the original request packet, the client IP, to return the app pod's response packet directly to the client.